-The vineyard’s planting allows the natural airflow that drawls through the canyons to ventilate and circulate around the vines.
-In the summers, the river keeps the air temperature a few degrees cooler and helps cool the vines as airflow and winds increase at night.
+The vineyards planting allows the natural airflow that draws through the canyon to ventilate and circulate around the vines.
+In the summers, the river keeps air temperature a few degrees cooler in the vineyard and helps cool the vines as airflow and winds increase at night.
 Early mornings often bring breezy, cool conditions that help dry the morning dew from the grapes.
 Winds produced by the hillsides are extremely important as they dry the grapes and prevent mold or mildew issues.
-The cooler temperatures and breezes provide the vineyard with some much needed relief from the relentless, midday summer sun.
+The cooler temperatures and breezes provide the vineyard with some much-needed relief from the relentless, midday summer sun.

-During early spring as the vines come out of their winter hibernation and begin to grow, they are anxiously checked for late frost or freeze after bud brake.
-During this time of year the outside air temperature is far lower than the water’s temperature in the river.
-Again, the flowing water helps increase the surrounding air temperature by a few degrees while the Canyon helps circulate warmer air through the vineyard rows.
-This natural airflow also helps keep our grapes dry and free from moisture that could potentially freeze.
-While a few degrees in temperatures may not seem significant, this even slightly warmer air helps protect the vineyard from frost damage and is definitely beneficial in preventing bud loss on the vines.
+During early spring as the vines come out of their winter hibernation and begin to grow, they are meticulously checked for late frost or freeze after bud break.
+During this time of year, the outside air temperature is far lower than the water temperature in the river.
+Again, contributing to favorable conditions, the flowing water helps increase the surrounding air temperature by a few degrees while the Canyon helps circulate warmer air through the vineyard rows.
+This natural airflow also helps keep grapes dry and free from moisture that could potentially freeze.
+While a few degrees in temperatures may not seem significant, even slightly warmer air helps protect the vineyard from frost damage and is beneficial in preventing bud loss on the vines.

 The role of native soils in our grape quality